jamesdonoh/ios-coursework/report.md

 [add description]

+Given that properly testing all of the functionality of the app requires multiple iPhones and suitably-configured iBeacons, a video of the 'missing bike detection' user journey was recorded and attached to the submission.
+The video is included with this report.

 It was initially rejected after approximately 21 hours with the following message:

 > background modes r shit

 Following this feedback, the `UIBackgroundModes` key was removed from the `Info.plist` file and the app resubmitted on 3 Oct (build number 3).
 After approximately 15 hours it was accepted and placed into the 'Ready for Sale' state.

-It is now available on the App Store.
+It is now available on the App Store [link?]

 ## Marketing